rana-sylvatica/circle-keycaps/README.md

  #### Notes on the 3D models:

- The two files in the .stl_files folder are very similar but are optimized for the material in the name.
+ The two files in the .stl_files folder are similar but optimized for the material in the filename.
  The design of the keycap is heavily inspired by Haystack's "NoCap" project (https://github.com/JonnyHaystack/NoCap/)

  #### Buying from me:

- If you are located in the USA and would not like to wait for shipping from China, I have a small stock of these keycaps that I am reselling.
+ If you are located in the USA and would not like to wait 2 weeks for shipping from China, I have a small stock of these keycaps that I am reselling.

  __This will be more expensive than ordering directly from JLC__

  Prices are as follows: